Specific Objectives

 Intersecting Regions

-These are identities regions which satisfy more than one inequality simultaneously.
-Draw a region which satisfy the following inequalities
+These are regions that satisfy more than one inequality simultaneously.
+Draw a region which satisfies the following inequalities:

 Image From EcoleBooks.com